pywbem/pywbemtools/docs/appendix.rst

-All three profile advertisement methodologies start from the `CIM_RegisteredProfile` instance that identifies the management profile, by means of registered organisation, registered name, and registered version.
+All three profile advertisement methodologies start from the `CIM_RegisteredProfile` instance that identifies the management profile, by means of registered organization, registered name, and registered version.

 It is important to understand that the `CIM_RegisteredProfile` instance not only identifies the management profile, but represents a particular use of the